speechbrain/speechbrain/README.md

 - **model parallelization**:  in this case, we split the neural model on the different GPUs.
 This modality can be implemented very naturally within speechbrain.
 It is thus sufficient to select different devices and gpu_ids for the different execute_function that we want to run.

 - **data parallelization**:  in this case, we split the batches over multiple GPUs and we gather their results.
 This operation can be activated with the *multi_gpu* flag.
-In practice, the batches of data created from the csv file are split into n chunks.
+In practice, the batches of data created from the CSV file are split into n chunks.
 For instance, if the batch_size=4 and we have 2 GPUs, each GPU will see batches composed of 2 sentences.
 Each GPU processes the batches in parallel.
-At the end, all the results are combined in the reference GPU (by default cuda:0).
+In the end, all the results are combined in the reference GPU (by default cuda:0).
 We suggest using this functionality carefully.
 According to our experience, we can see significant speedups only then the model is very big and when the batch size is high.
 If this is not the case, the time needed to copy the neural parameters on the various GPUs and gather the results could be higher than employed to directly processing all the data on a single GPU.
 Also, remember that operations whose computations depends on the batch size (e.g, batch normalization) might be affected and behave differently.

 The current version of SpeechBrain supports parallelization over GPUs on the same computation node.
 Distributed training (i.e, training a model on different GPUs on different nodes) is not implemented yet.